NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/EchoVolumeRenderUI/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Have a good understanding of the parameters
-1. Get input from users on what could be improved (Children's hospital of Philadelphia)
+1. Get input from users on what could be improved (Children's Hospital of Philadelphia)
 1. Compare with commercial platforms to see which parameters are familiar to clinicians
 1. Determine the modifications to be made to improve the interface
 1. Implement these modifications in the UI